suriyadeviv/product-listing-page/README.md

 ### Desktop and Tablet View functionalities
 1. Navigation Menu: A full-width navigation menu loads on the page.
-2. Filter Section: Displays available product categories.
-Checkboxes allow users to select categories.
+2. Filter Section: Displays available product categories and price range.
+Checkboxes allow users to select filters.
-3. Category Selection: When a checkbox is ticked, the selected category appears with a close icon, updating the product list accordingly.
+3. Filter Selection: When a checkbox is ticked, the selected category/price appears with a close icon, updating the product list accordingly.
-4. Clear Selection: The close icon on a selected category clears that category and keeps the others available for filtering.
+4. Clear Selection: The close icon on a selected filter clears that checkbox and keeps the others available for filtering.
 5. Clear All Button: Resets the filter selection and reloads the grid with all products.
 6. Clickable Products: Each product in the grid is clickable, opening a modal with more information.
 For desktop view, the modal presents information in a horizontal stack using Flexbox, with the image on the left and product details on the right.
 7. Hardcoded Navigation Menu: Currently hardcoded for full width but can be evolved in the future with actual data.